ec-jrc/lisflood-model/2_17_stdLISFLOOD_irrigation/index.md

 ## Irrigation

+Crop irrigation and Paddy-rice irrigation are dealt with by separate model subroutines.

 ### Crop irrigation

-Crop irrigation and Paddy-rice irrigation are dealt with by seperate model subroutines and are described in different chapters.
-They can be switched on by adding the following lines to the 'lfoptions' element:
+Crop irrigation can be switched on by adding the following lines to the 'lfoptions' element:

 ```xml
 <setoption choice="1" name="drainedIrrigation"/>